Met Gala: Vintage, Jared Leto as Choupette, Kim K. in pearls

 Kidman topped off her look with Harry Winston diamonds.

 Kim Kardashian, meanwhile, went with loops and loops of pearls all over her Schiaparelli look.
-And Nikki Minaj went big in pink, complete with a feathery head piece.
+And Cardi B went big in pink, complete with a feathery head piece.
 Brittney Griner wore a gentle blush suit by Calvin Klein, who also dressed her wife, Cherelle Griner, in a sleek strapless gown close to the same color.

 Many in the crowd of 400 counted Lagerfeld as a friend or worked with him at Chanel, Fendi, Chloe or one of the other fashion houses where he created during a career that spanned more than 60 years.